The myth of one life purpose.

 Calling – is it spoken by a loving voice in your head, guiding you forward?

-When we concentrate on our purpose, it feels fantastic.
+This is important, because when we concentrate on our purpose, it feels fantastic.
 Even the ‘hard’ work feels good.

 Finding purpose changed everything for me.

 All of that happened before I even had a clue that I’d end up teaching about energy.
 I just genuinely felt an inner calling to learn about it.
+It set me on the path that led directly to this moment, writing these words to you today.

 Don’t be alarmed if you suddenly find that your purpose no longer feels good.
 See how it feels when you think about letting go of it.

-You have more than one purpose – you have lots.
 You’re bound to have various different interests and things that you want to do – and that’s ok!
 You categorically did not come here to this planet of possibilities to do the same thing day-in-day-out for the rest of your life, so forgive yourself for feeling resistance to repetition.

 Don’t panic if you don’t know what your current purpose is.
 Do you feel good?
 Are you loving life?
-Honestly?
 Then just keep doing more of what you’re doing and following your nose to what feels good.
-If you’re not feeling so good, and there’s a nagging sensation that you could feel better, have a think about purpose.
+If you’re not feeling so good, and there’s a nagging sensation that you could feel better, have a think about this:

 Love from